Alcohol Policy

 Update

-In October 2023, the Northern Territory Government completed a three-year review of the Act.
+In October 2023, the NT Government completed a 3-year review of the Act.

 Read the Three Year Review of the Liquor Act 2019 PDF (1.1 MB)